cerc-io/mobymask-watcher/local-demo.md

   docker-compose --profile watcher up -d
   ```

+  Geth will start indexing from the block where it last stopped.
+So the previous blocks can be filled by `eth-statediff-fill-service`.

 * Set the deployed MobyMask contract as the watched address in Geth.
+This will invoke gap filling by `eth-statediff-fill-service`.

   * Get the block at which it was deployed by checking the `packages/hardhat/deployments/localhost/PhisherRegistry.json` file in MobyMask repo.
 In the JSON file the block number at which contract was deployed at is set in `receipt.blockNumber`.